 Mother’s Day isn’t all about last-minute presents, chocolates and homemade cards.

-It’s about celebrating those badass, inspiring folks in our lives.
-Let’s hear it for all the strong figures who helped shape us, from Beyoncé to our grandmas.
+It’s really about celebrating those inspiring folks in our lives who help to care for us, inspire us, and show us what’s possible throughout our lives.
+So let’s hear it for all the strong figures who helped shape us.

 Months before Mother’s Day arrives, rows of pink, floral greeting cards line shelves and we’re reminded to say a big thank you to our moms.
 But Mother’s Day wasn’t always this way—festivals celebrating motherhood date back to ancient Greek and Roman times, while the early Christian holiday ‘Mothering Sunday’ actually had very little to do with mothers.
 Held on the fourth Sunday in Lent, this was originally when Christians would return to their ‘mother church’ for a service.